Click on pictures to enlarge

 Here is

-It is made of brown leather and is Stamped with FL46475, 40,
+It is made of brown leather and is stamped with 40,

 K&S and two other stamps.
-It is dated 1940 it would have
+It is dated 1940 and it would have

 probably been used during the Battle of Britain.